Perspective | Washington is again in QB trouble, and Justin Herbert reminded of what could have been

 That’s not reverse engineering.
 That’s acknowledging that Washington has spent the better part of 30 years in the quarterback wilderness, and there’s no telling what the solution will be or when it will come.

-On an afternoon when Washington started a 38-year-old journeyman, and that 38-year-old journeyman lasted about an hour — just 16 snaps into his career here, Ryan Fitzpatrick left with a hip injury — it’s hard to escape those thoughts.
-The backup — and the player who should start Thursday against the New York Giants, even if Fitzpatrick is healthy — is gun-slinging 28-year-old Taylor Heinicke.
-He plays with an obvious and admirable flair, but is still an unknown.
-Should he start Thursday, it will be the second regular season start of an NFL career that was — in the fall of 2020 — in danger of being dead.
+On an afternoon when Washington started a 38-year-old journeyman and that 38-year-old journeyman lasted about an hour — just 16 snaps into his career here, Ryan Fitzpatrick left with a hip injury — it’s hard to escape those thoughts.

+The backup — and the player who should start Thursday against the Giants, even if Fitzpatrick is healthy — is gun-slinging 28-year-old Taylor Heinicke.
+He plays with an obvious and admirable flair but is still an unknown.
+Should he start Thursday, it will be the second regular season start of an NFL career that was, in the fall of 2020, in danger of being dead.

-Who should start will carry the discussion in town this week, because Washington has just three days to prepare, and the season is coming at this team quickly.
+Who should start will carry the discussion in town this week because Washington has just three days to prepare and the season is coming at this team quickly.
 It matters who takes snaps and throws passes against New York, because it’s a division game, and the schedule gets hard fast.
 Wins must be wrestled away wherever and whenever they can, because Buffalo, New Orleans, Kansas City and Green Bay are all on the docket before October is out.
 The endorsement here is for Heinicke, who went 11 for 15 for 122 yards and a touchdown in relief of Fitzpatrick against the Chargers.

 Rivera’s stance immediately after the game: “There’s some things we got to go through and talk about.”
 That’s reasonable.
 But Fitzpatrick’s injury put Washington right where it was a year ago, when the Football Team went from Dwayne Haskins to Kyle Allen to Alex Smith and, eventually, to Heinicke to start a playoff game.
 That was all out of necessity, and Rivera and his staff did well to navigate the week-to-week uncertainty.
 It’s just not a formula for continuity or sustained winning.